ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 - Capacity to implement complex game logic and algorithms
 - Adaptability to changing requirements and feedback

-This retro journey demonstrates that AI can be a powerful tool for game development, especially when reviving classic games with modern implementations.
-The ability to quickly iterate on features and improve usability based on feedback makes AI an invaluable partner in the development process.
+This retro journey demonstrates that modern development tools can be powerful allies for game development, especially when reviving classic games with modern implementations.
+The ability to quickly iterate on features and improve usability based on feedback makes tools like AWS Q Developer invaluable partners in the development process.
 ### 4. UI Evaluation Requests

 Asking for UI evaluation led to comprehensive improvements: